arimger/Unity-Editor-Toolbox/README.md

 ## Settings

-The most important file, it allows the user to manage all available features.
+The most important file, allows the user to manage all available features.
 Can be accessed from the Project Settings window (Edit/Project Settings.../Editor Toolbox) or directly inside the Project window.
 Make sure to have one valid settings file per project.

 Available features are divided into three groups:
 - Hierarchy